curegit/halftone-converter/README.md

 interpret `FILE` values as glob patterns (e.g. `*.png`, `**/*.jpg`)

-Use this option if the shell's wildcard expansion is not available or enough.
+Use this option if the shell's wildcard expansion is not available and enough.
 Pattern `**` matches any files and zero or more directories recursively.

 #### -f, --force